 Apparently, this change is already surprising many Brooklyn Nine-Nine cast members as they film Season 6.
-Terry Crews, who plays the soft-hearted Sergeant Terry Jeffords, admitted that everyone needed to regroup a bit after he delivered a particularly filthy line:
+Terry Crews, who plays the soft-hearted Sergeant Terry Jeffords, admitted everyone needed to take a beat and recover a bit after he delivered a particularly scandalous line:

-Because of this development, Brooklyn Nine-Nine fans can actually expect the show to feel even more in line with its sibling series, Parks and Recreation and The Good Place.
+Because of this new, curse-friendlier development, Brooklyn Nine-Nine fans can expect the show to feel even more in line with its sibling series, Parks and Recreation and The Good Place.

-And that is not the only change that Brooklyn Nine-Nine's jump to NBC has for the show.
+That is not the only change Brooklyn Nine-Nine's jump to NBC means for the show.
 The new network already showed some confidence in its acquisition by upping the episode count of Season 6 by five episodes.
 Although the lengthened 18-episode season is a big order for NBC, it will still be notably shorter than the 22- and 23-episode Fox seasons of Brooklyn Nine-Nine.
-Another big change is that Season 6 will see the exit of series regular Chelsea Peretti, who play that sarcastic office administrator Gina Linetti on the show.
-Peretti posted a note announcing her exit from Brooklyn Nine-Nine at some point partway through Season 6, although she did tease the possibility of a guest cameo in the future.
+Another big change is that Season 6 will see the exit of series regular Chelsea Peretti, who plays the sarcastic office administrator Gina Linetti on the show.
+Peretti posted a note announcing her exit from Brooklyn Nine-Nine will occur at some point partway through Season 6, although she did tease the possibility of a guest cameo in the future.

 Brooklyn Nine-Nine Season 6 will make its big debut on NBC on Thursday, Jan.
 10, 2019.